 For the Carlson Rezidor Hotel Group, 2016 is shaping up to be a year of intense domestic development.
 The company is pushing forward with a plan to grow its Country Inn & Suites brand from approximately 480 to 600 hotels in the Americas by 2020, a plan bolstered by the addition of around 150 hotels primarily in the U.S., Canada and Mexico.

-According to Greg O’Stean, chief development officer, Americas, Carlson Rezidor Hotel Group, the decision to focus on the expansion of Country Inn & Suites started with the launch of a new prototype (Gen 4) for the brand two years ago.
+According to Greg O’Stean, chief development officer, Americas, Carlson Rezidor Hotel Group, the decision to focus on the expansion of Country Inn & Suites was kickstarted with the launch of a new prototype (Gen 4) for the brand two years ago.
 Now, with the industry seeing high occupancy and rates rising each year, Carlson is pushing for the expansion of this brand into as many markets as possible.